 Tyre is known as "Little West Africa".
 Many families in Tyre have relatives in the Western Africa diaspora, especially in Senegal, Sierra Leone, Liberia, Ivory Coast and Nigeria.
 In Senegal, most immigrants originated from Tyre.
 Member of the Tyrian communities there are "primarily second, third and fourt generation migrants, many of whom have never been to Lebanon."
 One of Tyre's main promenades is called "Avenue du Senegal".

-As there were an estimated 250,000 foreign workers – mostly female Ethiopians – under the discriminatory Kafala system of sponsorship in Lebanon by 2019, there is also a large community of African migrants in Tyre.
+As there were an estimated 250,000 foreign workers – mostly Ethiopian women – under the discriminatory Kafala system of sponsorship in Lebanon by 2019, there is also a large community of African migrants in Tyre.
 They are mainly Ethiopian women who work as domestic servants.
 Some of them celebrate church service at the Greek-Catholic Cathedral of Saint Thomas, which has devoted a chapel on its compound to Tyre-born Saint Frumentius, the first bishop of the Ethiopian Orthodox Tewahedo Church.
 In April 2014 one Ethiopian made headlines in an apparent suicide in Tyre:

 Media reports said the woman had fled last week from her employer's home.
 Security forces later detained the Ethiopian and returned her to her employer